-- 17.81.010 Purpose.

-- 17.81.020 Applicability.

-- 17.81.030 Permitted uses.

-- 17.81.040 Dimensional standards.

-- 17.81.050 General requirements.

-- 17.81.060 Procedure.

-- 17.81.070 Approval criteria.

-- 17.81.080 Tentative plan.

-- 17.81.090 Final plan.

-- 17.81.100 Changes and modifications.

-- 17.81.110 Application of development standards--Conflict of planned development standards and zoning district standards.

 17.81.010 Purpose.

+17.81.020 Applicability.

+17.81.030 Permitted uses.

+17.81.040 Dimensional Standards.

+17.81.050 General Requirements.

+17.81.060) Procedure

+17.81.070 Approval Criteria.

+17.81.080 Tentative Plan.

+17.81.090 Final Plan.

+17.81.100 Changes and Modifications.

+17.81.110 Application of Development Standards: Conflict of Planned

+Development Standards and Zoning District Standards.

-The purpose of this district is to provide more flexibility in the development of land; encourage variety and creativity in the development pattern of the community; conserve natural land features; facilitate aesthetic and efficient use of open space; create public and private open space; encourage the application of new techniques and technology to community development which contribute to superior living or development patterns; use land efficiently in order to reduce the costs of housing, maintenance, street systems and utility networks; promote energy conservation and crime prevention; and relate development to the natural environment and its users.
+17.81.010 Purpose.
+The purpose of this district is to provide more flexibility in the development of land; encourage variety and creativity in the development pattern of the community; conserve natural land features; facilitate aesthetic and efficient use of open space; create public and private open space; encourage the application of new techniques and technology to community development which contribute to superior living or development patterns; use land efficiently in order to reduce the costs of housing, maintenance, street systems, and utility networks; promote energy conservation and crime prevention; and relate development to the natural environment and its users.

-A planned development shall be considered as an overlay to an existing zone, and the development of said property shall be in accordance with that zone's requirements, except as may be specifically allowed by the planning commission.
+A planned development shall be considered as an overlay to an existing zone, and the development of said property shall be in accordance with that zone's requirements, except as may be specifically allowed by the Planning Commission.
 For purposes of implementing these objectives, two means are available:

-- A. The property owner or his or her representative may apply for a planned development to overlay an existing zone and shall submit an acceptable plan and satisfactory assurances that it will be carried out in accordance with the procedures set forth in Section 17.81.060; or - B. The property owner of a particular parcel, the planning commission, or the city council may apply for a planned development designation to overlay an existing zone without submitting any development plans; however, no development of any kind may occur until a final plan has been submitted and approved.
-A planned development overlay initiated by the commission or council shall address itself to the purposes set forth herein: a planned development overlay may be approved under these circumstances for a property that has unique characteristics (for example, having geological, ecological or archeological significance), and the development of which may have a significant impact upon the surrounding area or the city as a whole due to its scope, potential housing or employment density, and anticipated traffic generation.
-However, the commission and council shall set forth the reasons for approval and the areas of concern that must be addressed when final plans are submitted.
-(Ord.
-868, 2018; Ord.
-717 §1 (part), 2002)
+- A. The property owner or his or her representative may apply for a planned development to overlay an existing zone and shall submit an acceptable plan and satisfactory assurances that it will be carried out in accordance with the procedures set forth in Section 17.81.060; or - B. The property owner of a particular parcel, the Planning Commission, or the City Council may apply for a planned development designation to overlay an existing zone without submitting any development plans; however, no development of any kind may occur until a final plan has been submitted and approved.
+A planned development overlay initiated by the Commission or Council shall address itself to the purposes set forth herein. - 1.
+A planned development overlay may be approved under these circumstances for a property that has unique characteristics (for example, having geological, ecological, or archeological significance), and the development of which may have a significant impact upon the surrounding area or the city as a whole due to its scope, potential housing or employment density, and anticipated traffic generation.
+However, the Commission and Council shall set forth the reasons for approval and the areas of concern that must be addressed when final plans are submitted.

+17.81.020 Applicability

-- 17.81.020 Applicability.
-A. Commercial, Industrial, and Residential.
-The planned development process may be applied in any zone to all commercial and industrial uses, all residential uses for site-constructed housing, subject to requirements of the underlying district, the land division regulations, and sections 17.81.040 and 17.81.050 of this chapter.
-In the R-1 zone, the planned development overlay shall be processed as a Conditional Use. - B. Manufactured Homes.
-The planned development process may also be applied to manufactured home subdivisions in the MH and A-1 residential districts, subject to the requirements of the underlying district and this code.
-(Ord.
-868, 2018; Ord.
-737 §1, 2003; Ord.
-717 §1 (part), 2002)
+- A. Commercial, Industrial, and Residential.
+The Planned Development process may be applied in any zone to all commercial and industrial uses, and all residential uses for site-constructed housing, subject to requirements of the underlying district, the land division regulations, and sections 17.81.040 and 17.81.050 of this chapter. - B. Manufactured Homes.
+The Planned Development process may also be applied to manufactured home subdivisions in the MH and A-1 residential districts, subject to the requirements of the underlying district and this code.

-17.81.030 Permitted uses.
-A. For residential districts:
+17.81.030 Permitted Uses.